prisma/prisma1/docs/1.8/04-Reference/02-Service-Configuration/02-prisma.yml/02-YAML-Structure.md

 <InfoBox type=warning>

 **WARNING**: If the Prisma API is deployed without a `secret`, it does not require authentication.
-This means everyone with access to the `endpoint` is able to send arbitrary queries and mutations and therefore read and write to the database!
+This means everyone with access to the `endpoint` is able to send arbitrary queries and mutations and can therefore read and write to the database!

 </InfoBox>